Skip to main content

 • Portfolio-level visibility across all facilities and system types

-• Benchmark against industry standards (FCI < 0.10 is healthy)
+• Benchmark against industry standards (FCI below 0.10 is healthy)

 • Demonstrate fiduciary responsibility with proactive asset management